 What if it turns out looking like the one at the top of this blog entry?
 It’s a little whomperjawed, I know.
 I selected this picture to assure you that even if it doesn’t turn out looking like it’s ready for its close up, Mr. DeMille, it’s still a fine, lovely thing.
 A tasty thing.
 A thing worth having with a little salad and a crisp white wine.
 A thing worth enjoying with a cloth napkin and a lighted candle.
 And with someone you like.

-If you’re ready to give it a try, check out Molly Wizenberg’s take on one of Julia’s cheese soufflé recipes.
+If you’re ready to give it a try, check out my pal Molly Wizenberg’s take on one of Julia’s cheese soufflé recipes.